Macau GP: Irwin wins as race marred by fatal crash

 Irwin was leading Peter Hickman in the race by 1.1 seconds when the red flag came out following a serious crash at the end of lap six.

 With the rider involved lying stricken on the track, the race was immediately stopped.
-Sadly, it was later confirmed that the competitor involved had been killed in the incident.
-His name has not yet been officially released.
+Sadly, it was later confirmed that the competitor involved - Dan Hegarty (31) from Nottingham - had been killed in the incident.

 Carrick man Irwin, who appeared visibly upset as he made his way onto the podium in a subdued atmosphere afterwards, said on Twitter: "Thanks for all messages.
 Tough race, fault with bike from beginning made it hard but absolutely irrelevant.
 My thoughts are with the rider."